Indiana Court Records

 - Conviction of a Felony

-- Impotence during the marriage
+- Impotence during marriage

 Indiana couples who wish to end their marriage may do so, depending on the facts, with one of the following options: